Disc protrusion causes — participation in sports

 If you are an athlete who participates in one of these or another sport, there are steps you can take to reduce the strain being placed on your spine.
 Use safety equipment, be properly conditioned and in good physical health, have proper form and technique and getting enough recovery and rest are some of the ways to lower your risk of developing a disc protrusion.

 What’s more, being active, healthy and maintaining a recommended body weight can help reduce the chance for spine degeneration, so there are benefits to sports as well.
 However, it is a good idea to understand that certain activities come with risks, such as increasing the burden placed on the spine.

 If you have been diagnosed with a disc protrusion as the source of debilitating neck or back pain but conservative treatments have not allowed you to return to normal activity, surgery can become an option.

 For those considering surgery, Laser Spine Institute offers a safer and effective alternative to traditional open spine procedures.^ Our minimally invasive spine surgery is performed on an outpatient basis and involves muscle-sparing techniques like a less than 1-inch incision.

-To learn more, reach out to our dedicated team of Spine Care Consultants today for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.
+To learn more, reach out to our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.